samber/hot/README.md

 This library is v0 and follows SemVer strictly.

-No breaking changes will be made to exported APIs before v1.0.0.
+Some breaking changes might be made to exported APIs before v1.0.0.

 ## 🤠 Getting started